 It is an honor to working alongside my friend, Natalia Vanegas, in this wonderful and motivational project.
 A series of motivational and well-being videos in Spanish and English, in which Natalia presents different life scenarios and 5 methods of success in them.

 You can learn more about Natalia by checking out her website nataliavanegas.com and following her @natysvanegas.
-For more videos like this one subscribe to her YouTube channel.
+To watch more videos for this ongoing project, subscribe to Natalia’s YouTube channel.

 My role in this project: Video production/editing | Photography